Purple named in Gartner® Magic Quadrant™ for Indoor Location Services Download your copy!

 • Access to care including the waiting times and time between admission

-Keeping these definitions in mind, not much has changed regarding the experience of healthcare venues.
-However, an individual patient experience has more to it than just the appointment itself.
+Individual patient experience is more than just the appointment itself.
 Every step of getting to the location, finding their way around, and then locating the correct exit is a part of their experience.

 Around $150bn is lost each year due to missed appointments, and $200 per missed slot for individual physicians.